Escape from Atlantis: Sinking phase

 On each turn, an island tile is removed from the island.
 The removal starts from the sandy beach on the outer edge, and continues further inland as outer rings are exhausted.
 A tile with villagers on it may only be sunk if no empty tiles are present in the currently sinking ring.

 A villager falling into the water does not drown.
 He floats at the surface, capable of swimming one space per turn, or three when riding on the back of a dolphin.
 Dolphins can only transport one villager at a time.

 The villagers' journeys are endangered variously by sea serpents, giant squid, sharks, and by whirlpools caused by the sinking land itself, and aided by dolphins and boats.
 A symbol on the bottom of the removed tile tells which of these appears in the tile's place.

 Whirlpools destroy all moving objects (but not land) from the same space and adjacent spaces.
 The whirlpool is then discarded.

 Spinning phase

-In the spinning phase, the Atlantean Swirler spinner shows which kind of sea creatures should be moved, and how many blocks: one, two, three or dive.
+In the spinning phase, the Atlantean Swirler spinner shows which kind of sea creatures should be moved, and how many blocks: one, two, three or five.

 The player then freely selects one of the sea creatures in question from the board and moves it accordingly.
 He/she can decide its route for him/herself.
 This allows using sharks, octopus or sea monsters to attack other players, or dolphins to come to the rescue of the player's own tribesmen.

 When a sea animal comes to contact with villagers on the sea, what happens depends on the animal: